 Keep reading to find out exactly when AP exam scores come out.
 In addition, learn where to find your AP scores and get tips on what you can do as you wait for them.

 AP scores are released each year in early July.
 While you’ll get all your scores at once, note that scores are rolled out over a few days.

 They are also released by geographic region.
 For example, in 2016 all the states on the east coast got their scores first, whereas those in the northwest got theirs last.

-Unfortunately, the College Board has not yet posted the AP score release schedule for 2018.
-Once this schedule is released in May, we will update the dates below.
-For the time being, though, here are our estimates for this year's AP score release schedule.
+Unfortunately, the College Board has not yet posted the AP score release schedule for 2019.
+Once this schedule is released, we will update the dates below.
+For the time being, here are our estimates for the 2019 AP score release schedule.
 These were calculated based on the trends of previous testing years.

-In both 2016 and 2017, the first AP scores came out on July 5, and all of them were released by July 9 (except for late-testing exam scores, which were released in August).
-As a result, this year's score release schedule should be fairly similar:
+In 2016, 2017, and 2018, the first AP scores came out on July 5, and all of them were released by July 9 (except for late-testing exam scores, which were released in August).
+As a result, the 2019 score release schedule should be fairly similar:

-Arizona, Arkansas, Colorado, Nevada, New Mexico, Oklahoma, Oregon, Texas, Utah, Washington
+Alabama, Arizona, Arkansas, Colorado, Illinois, Iowa, Kansas, Louisiana, Mississippi, Missouri, Nebraska, Nevada, New Mexico, Oklahoma, Utah, Wyoming

 *All release times, unless otherwise noted, are 8 am Eastern Time (ET).